🆚 Destination Comparison — Asian Megacity

 Is Tokyo or Hong Kong more expensive?

 They're closer than people expect.
 Tokyo's mid-range daily budget runs around ¥12,000–20,000 ($80–135 USD) — lower than it's been in years due to the Yen's weakness.
 Hong Kong runs HK$800–1,600 ($100–205 USD).
-Tokyo wins on food value decisively — world-class ramen for $6, excellent sushi for $10–15.
+Tokyo wins on food value decisively — internationally recognized ramen for $6, excellent sushi for $10–15.
 Hong Kong wins on a few categories like street food lunch cheapness (HK dim sum can be excellent value at the right place).
 Overall: Tokyo is the better value destination in 2026, particularly for Americans and Europeans benefiting from Yen exchange rates.

 Is Tokyo or Hong Kong better for first-time Asia visitors?